-The exterior of St. Francis Church is finished in Pennsylvania ashlar greenstone on the south, north, and west walls.
+Until 2015 the exterior of St. Francis Church was finished in Pennsylvania ashlar greenstone on the south, north, and west walls.
 The stone was transported by rail to Staunton from the quarry in Chester County, Pennsylvania.
 The story is told that T. J. Collins was encouraged by his wife to choose the greenstone to honor the native Irish homeland of the overwhelming majority of the parishioners.
 The foundation throughout the building is Indiana limestone.
 The less-visible eastern apse and north walls are constructed of native brick.
 Several copper finials which once adorned the west facade were subsequently removed because of storm damage.

 The impressive west facade of St. Francis Church has several especially noteworthy features: